dorcusmalony/alu-headphones/README.md

 Quality Check: Test the web page thoroughly to verify that it meets the desired functionality, accessibility, and responsiveness.
 Reuse Components: Optimize the use of CSS by creating reusable styles where possible to maintain consistency across the page.
 ## Notes
--Potential Challenges: You might face technical challenges during the implementation phase.
+- Potential Challenges: You might face technical challenges during the implementation phase.
 Don’t hesitate to look for help or refer to web development resources if needed.
 Progress Tracking: Keep a record of your development progress and document any significant decisions or changes made during the project.
 Feedback: Regularly test and gather feedback on your implementation to make necessary improvements.
 ## Conclusion